Prøvestenen, Copenhagen: 2nd Prøvestenen marine fortress

-The area traces its history back to 1713 when a marine battery was established at the site by wrecking the floating dock Prøvestenen.
-The work was led by Ole Judichær.
-Another marine fortress, Trekroner Fort, was also built at this point.
-The battery fell into neglect over the following years.
 In 1723-24 three more ships were wrecked at the site to expand it but it was once again severely damaged by storms and ice and in 1736.
 In 1736, it was proposed to decommission it but the plans were never executed and it existed with a single guard until 1767-1767.
 It played a role in the Battle of Copenhagen in 1801.

+In 1802, a new marine fortress with the same name was created a little further to the north by wrecking three ships of the line.
+In 1809, Adolph Tobias Herbst was pit in charge of the battery, with a number of barges and gunboats under his command.

+After the end of the English Wars in 1814, it once again fell into a state of disrepair.
+It was decommissioned in 1828.